Iamdomchap90/language-flash-cards/README.md

 doesn't have one of the OAuth accounts listed.
 This 'ordinary' credential option means user objects with different structures.
 For example credential user will have a username where as google user will have just a name and the unique field of image.
 This image field will be used to differentiate between the two objects in shared space.

+The oAuth accounts will have a mongo db reference in the database also to help cache their stats whilst learning.
+This is created/retrieved in the utils/authOptions file.